fullmetalbrackets/blog/src/content/wiki/ansible-files.md

 # Instructions

-1. Install Ansible with `sudo apt-add-repository ppa:ansible/ansible && sudo apt install ansible -y`
+1. Add the Ansible repository with `sudo apt-add-repository ppa:ansible/ansible` then install with `sudo apt update && sudo apt install ansible -y`
-2. Install Community Collection with `ansible-galaxy collection install community.general`
-3. Run the playbook on all hosts `ansible-playbook run.yml` or targeted at a specific host - `ansible-playbook run.yml -l <host>`
+2. Run the playbook on all hosts `ansible-playbook run.yml` or targeted at a specific host - `ansible-playbook run.yml -l <host>`